kenken64/workshop01-api/README.md

    b. <b>By functional decomposition</b> Assume there isn't any authentication for both of this services.
 I will split the warehouse service as a standalone api service and inventory service as another service.
 Whenever a stock is updated on the warehouse both service communicate using some sort of messaging service as the event driven architecture.

-   c. <b>By data partitioning</b> I will go with sharding the invesntory table there is where the product price and quantity of the warehouse is kept.
-I forsee heavy query will be hitting thie api endpoint the most.
+   c. <b>By data partitioning</b> I will go with sharding the inventory table there is where the product name , price and quantity are kept.
+I forsee heavy query will be hitting the inventory api endpoint whenever a customer walk into the retail store to buy an item.
+Assume the company have multiple warehouse location.

    Its going to be range based sharding